SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 1. Save the file.

-    Notice in the `gulp serve` console window that it rebuilds the code.
+    Notice in the **gulp serve** console window that it rebuilds the code.
 Make sure you don't see any errors.

-1. Switch to your local Workbench and add the HelloWorld web part.
+1. Switch to your local workbench and add the HelloWorld web part.

     You should see the mock data returned.

     ![Render lists data from localhost](../../../images/sp-lists-render-localhost.png)

-1. Switch to the Workbench hosted in SharePoint.
+1. Switch to the workbench hosted in SharePoint.
 Refresh the page and add the HelloWorld web part.

     You should see lists returned from the current site.

     ![Render lists data from SharePoint](../../../images/sp-lists-render-spsite.png)

 1. Now you can stop the server from running.
-Switch to the console and stop `gulp serve`.
-Select <kbd>ctrl</kbd>+<kbd>c</kbd> to terminate the gulp task.
+Switch to the console and stop **gulp serve**.
+Select <kbd>CTRL</kbd>+<kbd>C</kbd> to stop the gulp task.

 ## Next steps

 Congratulations on connecting your web part to SharePoint list data!

 You can continue building out your Hello World web part in the next topic [Deploy your web part to a SharePoint page](./serve-your-web-part-in-a-sharepoint-page.md).
-You will learn how to deploy and preview the Hello World web part in a SharePoint page.
+You'll learn how to deploy and preview the Hello World web part in a SharePoint page.

-> [!NOTE]
-> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues) or by adding a comment to this article.
-Thanks for your input in advance.